Catfish's Nev Schulman Got Shingles From Stress Over Sexual Misconduct Claims

 MTV announced it would suspend production of the show until its investigation into the claims was complete.
 Schulman denied the accusations and referred the claims as "false."

 "I'm not a squeaky clean guy.
 I've made some mistakes in the past of which I've been transparent about and learned from and apologized when appropriate," he said during the podcast, "but this was particularly upsetting because it was not true.
 I remembered very clearly this girl and the episode and the things she was saying were just so not only not true but [also] so far out of my realm of the character of who I am that anyone who knows me, who took the time to actually listen to what she said, would immediately tell you there's no way.
-There's no way Neve would say those things.
+There's no way Nev would say those things.
 It was so exaggerated and absurd.
-But you know I became one of those an unfortunate list of people who's sort of labeled a pervert, or gross, or disgusting, or just sort of disrespectful and, like you say, is sort of assumed guilty."
+But, you know, I became one of those an unfortunate list of people who's sort of labeled a pervert, or gross, or disgusting, or just sort of disrespectful and, like you say, is sort of assumed guilty."

 Still, he didn't seem to blame the network for taking action.
 While he admitted he was "very frustrated and confused" at the time, he now thinks the company "did a great job."